SauvageRene/RateYourBrew/README.md

 # RateYourBrew
-Sinatra application, Where users are created with a small side bar and links and they rate drinks based on certain things.
+Sinatra application, Where users are created with a small side bar and links and they rate drinks based on Alc %, taste, etc

 ## Installation
 Fork and clone the lab from github, once cloned run